 The earth certainly moved for von Hagge as part of the development of this huge site and the Vert and Noir course comprises of an excellent American-styled layout which stretches out beyond 6,500 metres from the tips.
 Choose your tee box carefully as some of the two-shot holes can be brutal, especially playing into the prevailing wind.

 Von Hagge created mounds running alongside many of the fairways in a links-like style and this has created an interesting almost self-contained feeling to many of the holes.
-With enormous, multi-tied greens that are often well protected by bunkers, approach play is key to a good score here at Courson.
+With enormous, multi-tiered greens that are often well protected by bunkers, approach play is key to a good score here at Courson.
 Let’s hope the greenkeepers are not feeling too wicked when you play otherwise you can expect a few three putts or worse!

 Played here in May 2017.
 An interesting golf club, given its 4 x 9 hole courses, which I gather are quite different.
 The pro told us that the Green and Lilac were the toughest, with the Black being the most picturesque, as it contains both trees and water.
 We played the lilac and orange and were not disappointed.
 Very well cared for, and quite open, with the various fairways mostly being separated by mounds, but it was effective.
 Its not in the class of St Germain and Fontainbleau, but a course worth visiting.